Lakshmi (2024 TV series)

-Lakshmi is a 2024 Indian Tamil-language television series which premiered on 18 March 2024 on Sun TV and is also available on the digital platform Sun NXT.
-It stars Shruthi Raj, SSR Aaryann and Rindhya in lead roles.
+Lakshmi is a 2024 Indian television Tamil-language The series premiered on 18 March 2024 airing from Monday to Saturday on Sun TV and is also available on the digital platform Sun NXT.
+It stars Shruthi Raj and SSR Aaryann.

 The show focuses on ambitious Mahalakshmi, who is determined to make a name for herself.
-It is produced by AR Film World with Sun Entertainment, written by Balasekaran and directed by Sai Maruthu.
-The show airs on Monday to Saturday.
+It is produced by AR Film World with Sun Entertainment, written by K.Anand Samyuktha and Rathi Bala and directed by K.Shiva.